 Though, a more recent observation done by the New Horizons mission has shown that Pluto’s upper atmosphere is far colder than earlier anticipated (around 70° K instead of 100° K ).
 This is most likely due to the presence of methane on the dwarf planet.

 X-ray image of Pluto (blue spot) produced by the interaction of gases around the dwarf planet with solar wind Image Courtesy: NASA JPL

-It was long speculated that Pluto may not have any atmosphere whatsoever due to its small size and vast distance from the Sun.
+It was long speculated that Pluto might not have any atmosphere whatsoever due to its small size and vast distance from the Sun.
 And even if it does, periodic changes in its orbit would gradually freeze its atmosphere into the ground.
 However, a study based on data received from the New Horizons mission indicates otherwise.

-According to the research, the dwarf planet is more likely to remain at gaseous state throughout its orbit.
-Scientists were also able to compute its surface pressure which is around 1 Pa, about 100,000 to 1 million times less than that of the Earth’s.
+According to the research, the dwarf planet is more likely to remain at a gaseous state throughout its orbit.
+Scientists were also able to compute its surface pressure, which is around 1 Pa, about 100,000 to 1 million times less than that of the Earth’s.
 To this date, Pluto is the only known trans-Neptunian object to have an atmosphere.

 8. Pluto’s Orbital Period

 Pluto’s elliptical Orbit (in red) Image Courtesy: Open Source Physics

 Pluto’s orbital period (time at which it completes one revolution around the Sun) is around 248 years, the longest of all known planets.
 The dwarf planet also has a unique orbital characteristic.
 Unlike most of the other planets in the solar system, which orbits the Sun in a flat plane (for reference), Pluto’s orbit is slightly inclined (slightly over 17° relative to the plane).